How Crystalline is Low-Density Amorphous Ice?

 Finally, the findings of this study have implications for the structural nature of other amorphous materials.
-Of immediate interest are the other amorphous ices, such as HDA; future work to clarify if they are truly amorphous or not is now needed.
-It also potentially impacts the myriad of glasses that underpin many technologies (e.g. OLEDs and fibre optics).
-The beneficial application of glasses over crystals here is largely due to their macroscopic homogeneity and absence of grain boundaries \cite{Ediger2017perspective}.
-Determining which materials are truly glassy and which ones are not could provide future opportunities for technological innovation.
+The other amorphous ices, such as HDA, are of immediate interest.
+As are the myriad of glasses that underpin many technologies (for example, OLEDs and fibre optics).
+The beneficial application of glasses over crystals is largely due to their macroscopic homogeneity and absence of grain boundaries \cite{Ediger2017perspective}.
+Determining whether materials are truly glassy or not could provide future opportunities for technological innovation.
+Indeed, in the literature it has already been shown that amorphous silicon can be equally well modelled by a partially crystalline structure instead of one that is fully amorphous \cite{Rudee1972silicon, Treacy2012silicon}.
 Another question that arises is the nature of ``ultrastable glasses'' \cite{Swallen2007organic, Ediger2017perspective} -- a class of material that can exhibit highly desirable properties.
 The low entropy of these materials could be explained by the presence of crystalline grains that were previously undetected, thereby providing a resolution to the Kauzmann paradox \cite{Kauzmann1948nature}.